-In 2021, 7,512 GWh of electricity were bought and 8,402 GWh were sold in the NP's Elspot market.
-The average spot price of electricity increased sharply from 34.05 EUR/MWh in 2020 to 88.78 EUR/MWh in 2021 (+161% or 2.6 times).
-In December 2021, spot price of electricity reached a peak of 207,40 EUR/MWh.
-Rise in consumption due to colder weather conditions and economic recovery from COVID-19 pandemic in combination with high gas and carbon prices, changing renewable generation possibilities in Baltic and Scandinavian regions were the main reasons for the increase in prices in 2021.
+In 2022, 6,863 GWh of electricity were bought and 4,777 GWh were sold in the NP's Elspot market.
+The average spot price of electricity increased sharply from 88.78 EUR/MWh in 2021 to 226.91 EUR/MWh in 2022 (+155% or 2.5 times).
+In August 2022, spot price of electricity reached a peak of 467,75 EUR/MWh.
+The sharp increase in prices was caused by several factors, which were based on the reactions caused by the Russian invasion of Ukraine - due to concerns about the sufficiency of energy resources in the upcoming winter in Europe, gas prices rose dramatically in the summer months and were the main reasons for the increase in prices in 2022.

-There were no major acquisitions or mergers in the electricity sector in Latvia in 2021.
+There were no major acquisitions or mergers in the electricity sector in Latvia in 2022.